DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Master is loosely based on the L. Ron Hubbard and Scientology and other real-life accounts of Anderson associates.

-It’s a triumphant display of Anderson’s storytelling ability, but the weak story relies heavily on the characters and the delivery of the actors involved.
+It’s a triumphant display of Anderson’s storytelling ability, but the weak story relies heavily on the characters and the actors’ delivery.

 7. Hard Eight (1996)